Choosing a tenkara line

-Personal preference often comes from the priority given to specific characteristics of the line.
-For example, some anglers may gravitate toward the tapered line primarily because it casts more easily and softly.
+Personal preference often comes from the priority given to specific characteristics of the casting line.
+For example, some tenkara anglers may gravitate toward the tapered line primarily because it casts more easily and softly.
 Others may lean toward the level line due to its versatility and very light weight.
 Since neither line is very expensive, we suggest trying both lines to see which matches your casting style and preferences.

-However, if you only want to get one type of line to start, we recommend a tapered line about the same length as the rod.
+However, if you only want to get one type of line to start, we recommend a tapered line about the same length as the fly rod.
 A tapered line will take but a minute to get used to casting.
-If you want the flexibility offered by a line that can be cut or joined together, I would recommend the level line.
+If you want the flexibility offered by a line that can be cut or joined together, we recommend the level line.
 With a level line, you will need to have a faster back-cast (not powerful, just speedier) to make the line move well; it will take just a few minutes to get used to how the line casts.

 Do tenkara lines float, or are they sinking lines?